GoogleChrome/OriginTrials/developer-guide.md

     origin).
 For external scripts (e.g. included as \<script src="some origin"\>), the token validation ignores the origin of the script.
 This does not apply to [*third-party* tokens](developer-guide.md#18-how-can-i-enable-an-experimental-feature-as-embedded-content-on-different-domains).
-    - The token can usually be injected later in page lifecycle (e.g. after loading), but must be injected before any attempt to use the experimental feature, including feature detection.
-For experimental features that are exposed to Javascript, once the token is injected, you'll be able to test for API presence as expected.
+    - The token can usually be injected later in the page lifecycle (e.g. after loading), but must be injected before any attempt to use the experimental feature, including feature detection.
+For experimental features that are exposed to JavaScript, once the token is injected, you'll be able to test for API presence as expected.
     - There may be experimental features that are not compatible with token injection via script.
-    For example, features that affect the initial loading of page or require configuration via HTTP response headers.
+    For example, features that affect the initial loading of a page or require configuration via HTTP response headers.
 ### 17. Are experimental features enabled in iframes?
   - Not by default - iframes in a page **do not** inherit the experimental features that are